zbtolon/get-support/datacenter-migration.md

 To continue bringing you the best service, hardware, and connectivity, we continually evaluate all of our sites to ensure that they meet networking, electrical, and other infrastructure standards.
 Even though these sites are adequate, they no longer meet our ongoing standards.

-## Do I have to be completely migrated by the date listed?
+## Do I have to be fully migrated by the date listed?
 {: #data-list}

 Yes.
 To ensure that you have no interruption in service, we're trying to allow as much lead time as possible to make the transition near seamless for you.
 We communicated this site movement in May 2018.